Dr Fei Yang

 Yousef N J Alshammari (In Progress).

-Stiliana Raynova (Completed in March 2017) Study on low-cost alternatives for synthesising powder metallurgy titanium and titanium alloys
+Dr Stiliana Raynova (March 2017) Study on low-cost alternatives for synthesising powder metallurgy titanium and titanium alloys

 Yutao Zhai (In Progress).
 Turning waste to useful: fabrication of titanium alloy matrix composite from the swarf